Witiko/doctoral-thesis/main.md

     information retrieval.
     See Section \vref{sec:score-aggregation-of-structural-and-semantic-matching-techniques}.

-To make it easy for other to reproduce and continue my work, I have produced and publicly released more than twenty digital artifacts, including Docker images, Jupyter notebooks, pre-trained token embeddings, online demos, and Git repositories.
+To make it easy for others to reproduce my work, I have publicly released more than twenty digital artifacts, including Docker images, Jupyter notebooks, pre-trained token embeddings, online demos, and Git repositories.

 # List of Author's Publications {#publications}